magn2o/unicorn-docker/README.md

 # Unofficial Docker container for [UnicornLoadBalancer](https://github.com/UnicornTranscoder/UnicornLoadBalancer)

-# magn2o/unicorn-loadbalancer

 I created these containers in an effort to make deploying [UnicornTranscoder](https://github.com/UnicornTranscoder) quick and painless in a docker environment.
-This container includes both UnicornLoadBalancer *as well as* UnicornFFMPEG.
+The unicorn-loadbalancer container includes both UnicornLoadBalancer *as well as* UnicornFFMPEG.
 In addition to this container, you will also need at least one instance of [unicorn-transcoder](https://hub.docker.com/r/magn2o/unicorn-transcoder).

+# magn2o/unicorn-loadbalancer

 Ideally, this container should be used behind a reverse SSL proxy.